c-t-f-d/c-t-f-d.github.io/c-t-f-d/content/posts/on-being-an-emotionally-challenged-human.md

 Because the full quote that inspired this topic is, "Sadly people who aren't very nice do not deserve emotionally challenged people like us."

 And this is true.
-In amongst the chaos of people who struggle emotioanlly, there's typically a heart of gold; easy to break, easy to melt, scarce but not impossibly rare, and unbelievably beautiful.
+In amongst the chaos of people who struggle emotionally, there's typically a heart of gold; easy to break, easy to melt, scarce but not impossibly rare, and unbelievably beautiful.